veronikavaskova/seasonality-in-market-returns/README.md

 - A table with relevant results, displayed by country.

-- A table which demonstrates November-April returns (average per country) against May-October returns (average per country).
-Further highlights November-April as a more profitable period.
+- A table which demonstrates November-April returns changes in percentage (average per country for the period) against May-October returns (average per country for the period).
+Further highlights November-April as a more profitable.

 |  | May-October  | November-April  |